james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 	export EXTERNAL_IP_ADDRESS="192.168.1.220"

-If you want to change this later, you will neeed to run `sudo systemctl restart pyrar`
+If you want to change this once the entire install is done & you're running, you will neeed to run `sudo systemctl restart pyrar`

 #### Make the databases, add users & apply table permission